 The primary obstacle to meeting underserved needs is the limited resources available to address identified priorities.
-In addition, the gap in what households can afford to pay for housing and the price of housing is another obstacle to meeting the needs of the underserved.
+In the 2018 Action Plan, the City identified the greatest underserved needs of LMI residents were accessing safe, decent, affordable housing, assistance for non-profit collaboration, and infrastructure improvements.

+One of the mechanisms the City uses to address obstacles in meeting underserved needs is encouraging collaboration among service providers to avoid duplication of services.
 During the program year, limited resources and increased need have brought about greater collaboration among non-profit organizations and other entities.

-During 2017, emphasis was placed on sustaining the availability of affordable housing for low-to-moderate-income persons, by effectively utilizing available resources and entering into partnerships with the Housing Authority of the City of Dalton to implement efforts to rehab the Authority's existing housing stock and encourage residents to maintain updates to their homes with code enforcement activities.
+In 2018, emphasis was also placed on sustaining the availability of naturally occurring affordable housing for low-to-moderate-income persons, by effectively utilizing available resources.
+The City entered into contract with the Housing Au existing affordable housing stock.

+Lastly, the City also invested CDBG program funds into needed sidewalk improvements to improve walkability in low and moderate income areas.